 The FPGA engineer is an electrical engineer specializing in the design of Field Programmable Gate Array integrated circuits.
 You will read more about it in this job description.

-Are you looking for a company specializing in FPGA design to assist you in your project?
-Do not hesitate to contact us, so that we can discuss about it together..
+Are you looking for a company specializing in FPGA to help you with your project?

 ELSYS is an ARM Approved Design Partner, a Microchip Authorized Design Partner and is member of the Xilinx Alliance Program.